johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > If there is still no voltage between hot and common then check for voltage between hot and a known good common or go directly to the common terminal of the power supply.
                     > If there is voltage now then you know you have a broken common otherwise it’s a shorted coil.

-# work on document is complete only to this point.
-More work will continue

-                5. If there is not access to the normal signal voltage then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.
+                4. If there is not access to the normal signal voltage then apply voltage to the solenoid with a power supply, battery, or by pig tail or try swapping it out for a new one.

-            2.  #### Signal and solenoid are OK, Check for hydraulic problems.
+            3.  #### Signal and solenoid are OK, Check for hydraulic problems.

                 1. If the load does not move when valve is actuated
                     > manually, then the trouble is lack of oil pressure